NathanJuar/NathanJuar.github.io/index.md

-# Nathan Juarez's portfolio

-I am a computer science major at CSUF and I plan on graduating in 2027.

-## Favorite CPSC 120L labs
+# Hello World

+This is my home page!
+My name is Nathan Juarez and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

+## Computer Science Projects

+My GitHub page is http://github.com/NathanJuar.

+### CPSC 120

 Lab 07, part 1